TOURNAMENT ADMINISTRATION AND CONDUCT

 Usage of electronic devices that disrupt play is not permitted by players or caddies.
 If a player or caddie uses such a device, the player may be asked to end use.
 Failure to comply may result in the player being withdrawn from the event.
 Note that use of headphones during play except for occasional short intervals has been judged to be a violation of the Rules by the USGA.

 While spectators are welcome at AGA events, it is important that spectators do not jeopardize the play of any player on the course.
 Spectators must have minimal verbal or physical contact with players to avoid the possibility of a breach of a Rule.
-Spectators may follow groups but should remain on or near cart paths or in the rough as a courtesy to following groups and maintain a distance from the players and their caddies at all times.
+Spectators may follow groups but should remain on or near cart paths or in the rough as a courtesy.
+While following groups, spectators are asked to maintain a distance from the players and their caddies at all times.
+Spectator carts are NOT allowed.

 Spectators should stay out of the playing areas and avoid interfering with the play of the group(s) they are following, adjacent to, or behind the spectator.
 Spectators that are interfering with play or are judged to be having too much contact with players will be asked to discontinue or leave the course.
 Usage of electronic devices by spectators that disrupt play are not permitted.

-Use of Carts, AGA Accommodation and Guidelines for Qualification
+Use of Carts, ADA Accommodation and Guidelines for Qualification

-- Cart use during play is permitted unless specifically addressed in the Tournament Entry Information (i.e. AGA Stroke Play), with the following stipulations: Carts are assigned only to contestants.
+- Cart use during play is permitted unless specifically addressed in the Tournament Entry Information, with the following stipulations: Carts are assigned only to contestants.
 A caddie may use a cart only if a contestant is not displaced by such use.

 - Restrictions on cart use for players are at the discretion of the Host Site, and all players are bound by those requirements, subject to withdrawal for violations of that policy.
 Any such restrictions will be posted at the tournament site.